anthonylangsworth/EDMFAT/README.md

 # Use

 1. Start EDMC.
 This is important.
 If you start EDMC while Elite: Dangerous is running, the plug-in may miss important events.
 2. (Optional) Go to "File" -> "Preferences", navigate to the "Minor Faction Activity Tracker" tab and change the "Minor Faction" to the one you want to support or undermine.
 If it does not appear in the list, travel to a system where the faction is present then reopn the preferences dialog.
 The minor faction is saved and so only needs to be done once.
+The list of minor factions is not saved.
 3. Play **Elite: Dangerous**, supporting or undermining your minor faction.
 4. Minor faction-relevant activity will be captured and appear in the EDMC window.
 The plug-in tracks completing missions, selling bounty vouchers, selling combat bonds, trade (positive, negative and black market) and selling cartography data.
 The plug-in does not track failed missions or clean ship kills, which may be added in the future.
 The plug-in cannot track conflict zones due to limitations with **Elite: Dangerous**.
 5. (Optional) Change the minor faction to report activity for or against a different minor faction as per step 2.
 This can be done at any time.
 Previous activity is retained.